“Barking up the wrong tree” is a phrase that emerged from the treeing instincts of the Treeing Tennessee Brindle.

 In terms of weight, this breed can weigh anywhere between 30 to 50 pounds.

-A full grown male is likely to weigh around 40 pounds on average, while a female will fare at about 35 pounds.
+A full-grown male is likely to weigh around 40 pounds on average, while a female will fare at about 35 pounds.

 What is the life expectancy of the Treeing Tennessee Brindle?

-On average, a healthy and active full grown Treeing Tennessee Brindle can be expected to live up to 10 to 12 years.
+On average, a healthy and active full-grown Treeing Tennessee Brindle can be expected to live up to 10 to 12 years.

-In order to ensure that your pet reaches its optimal health and lifespan, regular exercise is of utmost importance, along with a nutritious diet that can combat any health ailments.
+To ensure that your pet reaches its optimal health and lifespan, regular exercise is of utmost importance, along with a nutritious diet that can combat any health ailments.

 Intelligence, Temperament and Personality Traits of the Treeing Tennessee Brindle